pulibrary/tigerdata-app/docs/aterm_101.md

         :namespace -id "1077" -leaf "false" -acl "false" "rc"
 ```

-and `asset.namespace.describe` to get detailed information about the namespace, like the store associated with it and it ACL.
+and `asset.namespace.describe` to get detailed information about the namespace, like the store associated with it and its ACL.

 Below is an example on how to perform a search and limit to only the assets within the `/td-demo-001` namespace: